Jerry Coleby-Williams

 At A Glance

-PRODUCTIVE GARDEN: Approx 300m2 Eight beds for crop rotation plus a herb bed.
+PRODUCTIVE GARDEN: 300 sq metres in the back garden.
+Comprising of eight x 10 sq metre beds for crop rotation, plus a herb bed.
 Perimeter borders grow fruit trees, pineapples, bananas, spices and bamboo.

-PEST & DISEASE CONTROL: All Organic, crop rotation
+PEST & DISEASE CONTROL: All organic, plus crop rotation.

 Soil Wars!

 Getting the soil right can eliminate half the common gardening problems.
-We put a lot of effort into this vital first step.
+‘Soil Wars’ shows a lot of effort went into this vital first step.

-The drought was in full swing by then and, as water is a vital ingredient in creating living soil, it slowed us down dramatically
+The Millennium Drought was in full swing and, as water is a vital ingredient in compost making and for creating dynamic, living soil, the dryness slowed things down dramatically.

-And for those people who think we have a team of helpers like certain ‘instant garden’ programmes on commercial tv, once the machinery was out of the way it was two men and a dog.
+And for those people who think there’s a team of helpers like certain ‘instant garden’ programmes on commercial tv, once the machinery was out of the way it was one gardener, one part time helper, and a dog.

 Leave a Reply